Technigo/project-pizza/README.md

 # Project Name

-This week was my first time coding in JS and it was a great start!
+This week was my first time coding in JS, and it was a great start!
-This project is a JS pizzeria, where you can "order" from a menu by jumping trought interactive windows in the brouser.
+This project is a JS pizzeria, where you can "order" from a menu by navigating through interactive windows in the browser.

 ## The problem

-The main problem was to starting from 0 to get to learn the different data types in JS, how to use them implement them...
+The main problem was starting from zero to learn the different data types in JS, how to use them, and implement them...
-I did follow Technigos recomendations as well as chatGPT as a conssiten assitant.
+I did follow Technigo's recommendations as well as ChatGPT as a consistent assistant.
-I see the improvement I have dome using VSC shortcuts and this is making my coding experience much comfortable and enjoyable.
+I see the improvement I have done using VSC shortcuts, and this is making my coding experience much more comfortable and enjoyable.

-In this practice, we used some data types like: variables if, else if, else, switch and some methods.
+In this practice, we used some data types like variables, if, else if, else, switch, and some methods.
-I looKing forward to know more about arrays, functions and objects and how to implement them.
+I look forward to knowing more about arrays, functions, and objects and how to implement them.

 ## View it live [here](https://xxxxxxxxxxxxxxx.netlify.app/)